ScottLogic/sl-tech-carbon-estimator/README.md

 Run `ng test` to execute the unit tests via [Web Test Runner](https://modern-web.dev/docs/test-runner/overview/).

+### Option 1: Google Chrome

-If working on WSL the following steps establish a Chrome instance that can be used by Web Test Runner:
+If working on Debian-based WSL the following steps establish a Chrome instance that can be used by Web Test Runner:

 In `/tmp` download .deb\
 `sudo wget https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb`